-The initial Northeast Area Study (NEAS) was completed in FY 2014 and needed to be updated in order to prepare for the 2050 MTP, so the NEAS Update began in early 2020.
-It has been evaluating land use and transportation issues in the northeastern section of CAMPO's planning area.
+The initial Northeast Area Study (NEAS) was completed in FY 2014 and needed to be updated to prepare for the 2050 MTP, so the NEAS Update began in early 2020.
+It evaluated land use and transportation issues in the northeastern section of CAMPO's planning area.
 The study covers parts of Wake and Franklin Counties, and the municipalities of Knightdale, Wendell, Zebulon, Bunn, Rolesville, Wake Forest, Youngsville, Franklinton, and part of Raleigh.

-Stantec has been working as the NEAS Update lead consultant and study outputs include: public engagement planning and implementation, development of guiding principles, Stakeholder Oversight Team (SOT) working sessions regarding scenarios for both transportation and land use, deficiency analyses, data collection and modelling, coordination with local staff and NCDOT through the Core Technical Team (CTT), and more.
-Unique aspects include a set of hotspot evaluations and conceptual design work, as well as an updated policy guidebook.
-An initial round of public engagement occurred over three months in the summer of 2020.
-Utilizing that and the technical analyses, draft recommendations were released in February 2021 for roadway, bike/ped, and transit improvements.
-Recommended improvement projects have now been placed into near-, mid-, and long-term buckets using feedback received through the second public engagement period with materials still viewable on the website.
+Stantec was the lead consultant and study outputs include: public engagement planning and implementation, development of guiding principles, Stakeholder Oversight Team (SOT) working sessions regarding scenarios for both transportation and land use, deficiency analyses, data collection and modelling, coordination with local staff and NCDOT through the Core Technical Team (CTT), and more.

-Final recommendations and a summary of the public feedback was shared with the CTT in March and the SOT in April.
-Final recommendations and workbooks have been posted for public comment on CAMPO's Area Studies Webpage, and the final round of board presentations seeking endorsement have been occurring through the summer.
-The project will conclude with a public comment period lasting until September 12, along with an action item for both the TCC and Executive Board at their September meetings, seeking endorsement of the NEAS Update for use in future long-range planning including the 2050 MTP development.
+Final recommendations and a summary of public feedback was shared with the CTT in March and the SOT in April.
+Final recommendations and workbooks have been posted for public comment on CAMPO's Area Studies Webpage, and the final round of board presentations seeking endorsement occurred through the summer.
+The project concluded with a public comment period lasting until September 12, along with an action item for both the TCC and Executive Board at their September meetings, seeking endorsement of the NEAS Update for use in future long-range planning including the 2050 MTP development.
 Visit www.neasupdate.com for more information.
 (Staff Contact: Brandon Watson)